Fourier transforms and iterated function systems: Self-similar iterated function systems in

 \begin{theorem} $\widehat{\mu}_\lambda(\xi) \to 0$ as $|\xi| \to \infty$ if and only if $\lambda^{-1}$ is not a Pisot number or $\lambda = 1/2$. \end{theorem}

 The direction that the decay of $\widehat{\mu}_\lambda$ implies $\lambda^{-1}$ is not Pisot was proved by Erd\H{o}s in 1939 \cite{erdos2} and the opposite was done by Salem in 1944 \cite{salem3}.

 Now, what about the \textit{rate} of decay for $\widehat{\mu}_\lambda$?
 This is a particularly attractive question because of its relation to studying the \textit{absolute continuity} of the Bernoulli convolution.
-A conjecture here is that in fact $\lambda^{-1}$ when $\lambda > 1/2$ not being Pisot number should characterise the absolute continuity of $\mu_\lambda$ \cite{Varju}.
-For example, in the argument of Shmerkin \cite{ShmerkinConv}, having polynomial decay rate for $\widehat{\mu}_{\lambda^k}(\xi)$ as $|\xi| \to \infty$ for some $k \in \N$ is crucial ingredient in the method of proving absolute continuity of $\mu_\lambda$.
+A conjecture here is that in fact $\lambda^{-1}$ when $\lambda > 1/2$ not being Pisot number should characterise the absolute continuity of $\mu_\lambda$, which has been stated e.g. in Varj\'u's survey \cite{Varju}.
+For example, in the argument of Shmerkin \cite{ShmerkinConv} from 2012, having polynomial decay rate for $\widehat{\mu}_{\lambda^k}(\xi)$ as $|\xi| \to \infty$ for some $k \in \N$ is crucial ingredient in the method of proving absolute continuity of $\mu_\lambda$.
 However, there are only very few examples of Bernoulli convolutions that have polynomial Fourier decay and in some cases it may not even be possible to have such rapid decay.
 For example, if $\lambda^{-1}$ is a \textit{Salem number}, i.e. a real algebraic integer whose Galois conjugates are all less than one and at least one has absolute value exactly $1$.
-Then, by \cite[Lemma 5.2]{PSS} we know that
+Then, by a work of Peres, Schlag and Solomyak \cite[Lemma 5.2]{PSS} from 2000 we know that

 \begin{theorem} If $\lambda^{-1}$ is a Salem number, then $|\widehat{\mu}_\lambda|$ cannot decay faster than subpolynomial rate. \end{theorem}